 What to Do

-Key sites will begin to feel crowded by mid-July especially now that the French are on holiday (until mid-August).
-The weather is now perfect for sunbathing, and the sea is finally warm enough for swimming and all other water-related activities (kayaking, kite/wind-surfing, sailing, snorkeling/scuba diving) making the coasts and Corsica a perfect beach destination.
+Key sites will begin to feel crowded by mid-July, especially now that the French are on holiday (until mid-August).
+The weather is now perfect for sunbathing, and the sea is finally warm enough for swimming and all other water-related activities (kayaking, kite/wind-surfing, sailing, snorkeling/scuba diving), making the coasts and Corsica a perfect beach destination.
 Yet if you’re short on time or can’t make it to the south of France, look no further than Paris.
-Between Port de la Gare station and Bassin de la Villette, the Seine is transformed into a beach as the mayor brings the beach to the city for Paris Plages.
-Sip a cocktail Seine-side.
+Between Port de la Gare station and Bassin de la Villette, the Seine is transformed into a beach as the mayor brings the beach to the city for Paris Plages; sip a cocktail Seine-side.

 Meanwhile, as the grueling Tour de France takes place this month, cycling enthusiasts and fans of the event will want to either spectate from any point along the route or pick up a bike and try some of the terrain for themselves.
-Get an autograph at the day’s sign-ins, see the athletes receive their jerseys (awarded daily at the end of every stage) or celebrate with hordes of fans as the competitors cross the finish line on the Avenue des Champs Elysées in Paris.
-One easy-intermediate option is to explore Brittany by bike and ride miles of scenic coastal roads, follow rivers and canals, and pass through charming towns and villages.
-The truly fit, however, might want to make their way up Mont Ventoux to pedal the steep terrain, often featured in the Tour de France.
+Get an autograph at the day's sign-ins, see the athletes receive their jerseys, or celebrate with hordes of fans as the competitors cross the finish line on the Avenue des Champs-Élysées in Paris.

 Events in July